 1799(11th of Sivan, 5569): The avoidance of massacre when the French forces withdrew gave rise to the annual observance of Purim Ubrino

-1821(14th of Sivan, 5581): Chaim Volozhin (Chaim ben Yitzchok of Volozhin), author of Nefesh Ha-Chaim passed away.
+1821(14th of Sivan, 5581): Seventy-two year old Chaim Volozhin (Chaim ben Yitzchok of Volozhin), author of Nefesh Ha-Chaim passed away.
 Born in 1749, he studied with the Vilna Gaon before establishing the Volozhin Yeshiva in 1803 in which he applied the methods of his famous master.
 The Yesshiva outlived its creator, remaining open for 90 years.

 1874: “The Mystery of Metz: An Old Cause Célèbre” an article published today described the blood libel which took place at that ancient German city in 1669.
-According to the author, who described the event in great detail, this was an example of another groundless attack that Jews had to suffer during the Middle Ages.
+According to the author, who described the even in great detail, this was an example of another groundless attack that Jews had to suffer during the Middle Ages.

 1880: Mortiz Hartman, an official of the Simon Benevolent Association went to the morgue in New York and asked for the body of a young Jewess named Kate Ungerleider who had died of whooping cough.
 Hartman and Louis Davis took the body of the child that had been given to them and brought it to the Bay Ridge Cemetery where they turned it over to the wife of the cemetery caretaker so that she could wash it and prepare it for burial according to Jewish law.
 The woman took the body into her house and immediately came back out telling the men that the body was that of a Christian boy.
 They interred the remains in a temporary grave and returned to the morgue in search of Kate’s body.
 When no action was taken, Hartman went to the Commissioner of Charities and Corrections who instituted a successful search for the body.
 This was the third known instances of such errors in the last six weeks.
 The officials returned to the Bay Ridge Cemetery and interred it there in accordance with Jewish law.